Practical information about South Sudan

 Your trip

 You can travel to South Sudan all year round.
-Normally February to April and September to November are the most popular months, but that does not mean that the other periods are not possible.
-South Sudan is located in the Northern Hemisphere.
-The seasons are therefore similar to most Western countries.
+Normally, February to April and September to November are the most popular months, but other periods can also be enjoyable.
+South Sudan is located in the Northern Hemisphere, so the seasons are aligned with to most European and North American countries.

 South Sudan is a large country and therefore has several climate zones.
-Along the border with Sudan dominates a desert climate, while the rest of the country has a tropical climate.
+Along the border with Sudan is a desert climate, while the rest of the country has a tropical climate.
 The dry season runs from December to May and the rainy season from June to November.
-On average, the temperature in South Sudan is around 32 degrees.
+The average temperature in South Sudan is around 32 degrees.

 South Sudan uses the time zone UCT +3.

-South Sudanese pay with the South Sudanese Pound.
-ATMs are not always available or reliable, and we, therefore, recommend that you bring enough US dollars for the trip.
+The local currency in South Sudan is the South Sudanese Pound.
+ATMs are not available so you must bring enough US dollars in cash for the duration of the trip.
 You can exchange money with the guide at a similar rate that you see at the bank.
 For the most recent exchange rate, visit www.xchange.com.

-Of course, it mainly depends on yourself how much you actually spend, but as a guideline, we advise about $50 per day, with which you should be able to save.
-However, if you would like to buy souvenirs, it is best to bring some extra.
+The amount you’ll spend mainly depends on your personal spending needs and habits, but as a guideline, we advise to budget for approximately $50 per day.
+This budget should allow you to save at the end of each day.
+However, if you want to buy souvenirs, you might want to bring some extra cash.
 Soda is generally around $1.
 For a meal, you pay between $5 and $15.

 We are always available to advise you when booking a flight.
-However, most customers prefer to book the flight themselves.
-Often this is cheaper in terms of price and you can pick your own preferences.
+However, most customers prefer to book their international flights themselves.
+Often this is more economical and allows for adjustments to your own preferences.

 Practical information

 The complete electricity supply in South Sudan is 220 Volt / 50 Hz.
-South Sudan, therefore, uses the same plugs and sockets as in Western Europe.
+Type C and D are the most common plug sockets, the same as European plugs.
 However, you may occasionally need adapter plugs, so we recommend bringing a universal plug.
-There is also a regular.
+Blackouts are extremely common in South Sudan.
+It’s advised to bring a torch or head torch and a power bank.

-Internet is available at some accommodations (if it works).
+Internet is available at some accommodations.
 However, don’t expect a fast and stable connection.
 There is mobile coverage in some areas of the towns and cities that we visit.
-You can choose to buy a local SIM card.
-If you wish, the guide will be happy to assist.
+If you wish, the guide will be happy to assist you in buying a local SIM card.

 Local culture